-A Guide to distinguishing between the Common Law system in the UK and the Civil Law system in UAE
+A Guide Distinguishing the English Common Law system and the UAE Civil Law

 “The legal system is often a mystery, and we, its priests, preside over rituals baffling to everyday citizens.” - Henry Miller

 Generally, the judiciary is divided into two systems, one is the Common Law system and another is the Civil Law system.
 UK and UAE, both follow different judicial systems.
 In the UK Common Law system has been applied whereas in UAE the Civil Law system is applied to their legislation.
 Hence, it becomes important to know the difference in the legal system of the two countries.

 The UAE constitution established the legal system based on predominant civil laws which were taken from Islamic, Egyptian and French laws.
 Capital punishment is the last resort in both UK and UAE.
 In the UK the execution of capital punishment is done through hanging whereas in UAE it is done through barbaric techniques like stoning, flogging and firing squad.
 This article will majorly address the two systems of law that are applied in the UK and UAE.

 Common Law System:

 The common law system is based upon the interpretations of rules which can be elaborated as judicial interpretations of rules that exist.
 The common law system is based on English Heritage which was spread through conquest and colonization.
 Common law was never voluntarily adopted by people instead it was imposed upon them.
 The common law is based on a doctrine called Stare Decisis which means the court subordinate to the other court must follow the same rule of law.

 Kings Court was established by William.
 This court was expanded by King Henry II and during the time of King Henry II.
 The judgement was given from legal customs and traditions in Kings Court.
 As the customs were different everywhere, so the judges decided to have a generalise law for all the customs in the country.
 Hence, the Common Law system was originated.